The Great Annihilator

 The Great Annihilator is the ninth studio album by American experimental rock band Swans.
-It was released on January 23, 1995, through frontman Michael Gira's own record label, Young God.
+It was released on January 24, 1995, through frontman Michael Gira's own record label, Young God.
 The album has been described by Gira as a companion album to his solo album Drainland (1995); the two were remastered and re-released together in April 2017.

+Content

+The album features a shift towards more prominent melodies and cleaner production than Swans' earlier work.
+Lyrical subjects include death and the human condition.
+Music critic Saby Reyes-Kulkarni, writing for Pitchfork, describing band leader Michael Gira's singing style on much of the album "leers as if doing a self-consciously evil take on Johnny Cash".

+The album begins with an instrumental track with sounds of children's laughter and chanting.
+After this, the track "I Am The Sun" features Gira and Jarboe alternating on vocals over an instrumental with a "manic drive".
+The song features tempo changes and "careful" spaces of quiet between "blasts" of instrumentation.

+Louder Sounds Dom Lawson describes the song "Celebrity Lifestyle" as a "weirdly catchy no-wave hoedown".
+Lyrically, the song features the topic of romanticization of celebrities.

+The song "Killing For Company" is based on the crimes of the Scottish serial killer Dennis Nilsen, who claimed to have killed his victims due to loneliness.
+Dom Lawson described the song as "an object lesson in sonic unease", and, alongside "Celebrity Lifestyle", one of the band's "most devastating moments".

+The song "Where Does A Body End?" has the same lyrics as the song "Where Does Your Body Begin?" from Drainland, linking the two "companion albums" together.

 Critical reception

 The Great Annihilator received a generally positive reception from critics.
 AllMusic called the album "an epic, incredible work of art."
 Trouser Press, on the other hand, wrote that the album "reveals [...] that the band is running out of ideas", commenting that is "unlikely to satisfy long-term followers.
 A more accessible Swans may also be a less cathartic one."

 Track listing

 Personnel

 Credits adapted from The Great Annihilator liner notes.